 - There have to be three separate sinks for mops/cleaning, hand washing, and food washing/ preparation.

-- Every person that is cooking in the kitchen must have a food handling license.
+- Every person who is cooking in the kitchen must have a food handling license.

 - In that case, if you are renting space in a shared kitchen, there may still be some permits that you are responsible for.
 This all would depend on local regulations.